tauri-apps/tauri-docs/website/docs/getting-started/intro.md

 The Tauri Rust Crate is the actual native code that binds to the Webview, creates your app's window, and provides the native API (file read / write, etc.).

-The bundler combines your HTML/JS/CSS, native rust code, and the Tauri Rust Crate into a nice and easy to consume binary for your target OS.
+The bundler combines your HTML/JS/CSS, native Rust code, and the Tauri Rust Crate into a nice and easy to consume binary for your target OS.

 ## Why Rust